rapPayne/angular_in_3_weeks/labs/3.5 Week 3 homework/README.md

 ) { }
 ```

-Add these to areas.component.ts:
+1. Add these to areas.component.ts:
 ```typescript
   area!: Signal<string>;
   myOrders: Signal<any[]> = computed(() => this.orders()!.filter(order => order.area === this.area()));
   otherOrders: Signal<any[]> = computed(() => this.orders()!.filter(order => order.area !== this.area()));
 ```
+Remember, a `computed` returns a new signal that watches an earlier one.
 Now you've got two lists of orders; one for your server's current area and one for everyone else's.
 Let's iterate through them.

-Find where it says this:
+1. Find where it says this:
 ```html
 <div *ngFor="let order of orders()" [routerLink]="'/orders/'+order.id">
   id: {{order.id}}